helium/HIP/0071-scaling-helium-transparently.md

 That said, we expect that HNT stakers will migrate their positions towards securing current and/or future subDAOs and participating in governance through the vote-escrow token based system proposed in [HIP-51][HIP-51].
 Removal of the staked validator reward also returns the full 6.85% of HNT emissions back to the rewards pool, benefitting Hotspot owners on all subDAOs.
 In the first year alone, this is estimated to be over 2 million more HNT rewarded.

-Similar to the [HIP-70][HIP-70] proposal these changes are complementary to the changes proposed in [HIP-51][HIP-51] and a necessary set of changes to more easily implement some of the redemption and governance mechanisms proposed in [HIP 51][hip 51], [HIP-52][HIP-52], and [HIP-53][HIP-53].
+Similar to the [HIP-70][HIP-70] proposal these changes are complementary to the changes proposed in [HIP-51][HIP-51] and a necessary set of changes to more easily implement some of the redemption and governance mechanisms proposed in [HIP-51][HIP-51], [HIP-52][HIP-52], and [HIP-53][HIP-53].
 We also expect that more protocols will be attracted to participate in the Helium ecosystem because of the move to a more widely used Layer 1 blockchain.

 # Motivation

 The Helium Network has grown incredibly quickly with close to 1 million Hotspots deployed around the world, with increasing data usage through an ever expanding list of use cases.

 During this expansion governance structures of the network have not kept pace with the technical developments.
-[HIP-70][HIP-70] introduces serveral structural changes that are necessary and not contested at all.
+[HIP-70][HIP-70] introduces several structural changes that are necessary and not contested at all.

 It fails however to improve on the governance side of the equation and in fact increases centralisation and reduces transparency (due to moving the most critical network functions off-chain).